Angelina Mango discography

-The discography of Italian singer-songwriter Angelina Mango consists of two studio albums, two extended plays and fourteen singles as primary artist.
+The discography of Italian singer-songwriter Angelina Mango consists of two studio albums, two extended plays and fifteen singles.
 She has topped the Italian music charts on twice occasions—once with a single and once with a studio album—and has earned numerous certifications from the FIMI, selling over one million records in Italy alone.

-Angelina Mango has received 14 platinum and 3 gold certifications from FIMI.
+Angelina Mango has received 15 platinum and 3 gold certifications from FIMI.